cleverness/cleverness-to-do-list-plugin/readme.txt

 [todoadmin title="My To-Do List" deadline=1 categories=1]

-= What is the shortcode to display the administration page in the front-end? = [todoadmin]
+= What is the shortcode to display the administration page in the front-end? = Permalinks must be enabled on the site to be able to use this feature.
+[todoadmin]

 The options are: